testcontainers/Docker.DotNet/README.md

 **Visual Studio**

-Right click to your project in Visual Studio, choose "Manage NuGet Packages" and search for "Docker.DotNet" and click "Install".
+Right click to your project in Visual Studio, choose "Manage NuGet Packages" and search for "Docker.DotNet.Enhanced" and click "Install" (see [NuGet Gallery][nuget-gallery]).
-(see [NuGet Gallery][nuget-gallery].)

 **.NET Core Command Line Interface**